cs4241-21a/a3-persistence/README.md

 ### Technical Achievements

 **Tech Achievement 1**: I hosted my application on Heroku instead of Glitch and found that it required more of a learning curve to use than Glitch but was faster.
+Also, Heroku supports automatic deployments from GitHub which means that every push to the main branch of this application will deploy a new version.
+This is extremely convinient compared to Glitch because it removes the need for re-deploying the app after developing locally.

-**Tech Achievement 2**: I earned 100% in all four lighthouse tests required for this assignment including Performance, Best Practices, Accessibility, and SEO.
+**Tech Achievement 2**: As shown in the images below, I earned 100% in all four lighthouse tests required for this assignment including Performance, Best Practices, Accessibility, and SEO for both the main (lighthouse-main.jpg) and login (lighthouse-login.jpg) pages.

 ### Design/Evaluation Achievements